FIELD WORK

 A Study of the Two Types of Yuteki Tenmoku in Japan

-By Hitoshi Kobayashi The Museum of Oriental Ceramics, Osaka, Curatorial Department, Chief Curator
+by Hitoshi Kobayashi The Museum of Oriental Ceramics, Osaka, Curatorial Department, Chief Curator

 Japan is a world treasure trove of Tenmoku (black-glazed tea bowls) produced in China.
 These pieces have been handed down through many generations.
 Representative examples include three Yohen Tenmoku (iridescent Tenmoku) tea bowls—in the collection of the Seikado Bunko Art Museum, the Fujita Museum, and Ryōkō-in at the Daitoku-ji Temple—as well as the Yuteki Tenmoku (oil-spot Tenmoku) in the collection of the Museum of Oriental Ceramics, Osaka and the Taihi Tenmoku (tortoiseshell Tenmoku) in the collection of Shōkokuji Temple.
 All these pieces are designated as national treasures.